 Here's the path that we'll take on our Journey.
 We'll start with a high-level overview of Reflection.

 We'll touch on the features and talk about the various capabilities.
 This will take us into some of the geekier neighborhoods of .NET.

 Reflection has a lot of very interesting features and for people who want to know how things work internally, it's great to be able to peek inside.
 These features are extremely powerful and a little bit dangerous.

-We’ll look at the drawbacks to using this functionality and come up with some best practices that will let us use it safely and effectively.
-We’ll put those best practices into action in some sample applications.
+We'll look at the drawbacks of using this functionality and come up with some best practices that will let us use it safely and effectively.
+We'll put those best practices into action in some sample applications.

 In the first, we'll use Reflection to load types at runtime.

 The specific types do not need to be present at compiler time and we just need to add some configuration when we want to swap things out.
 This means that we can have an application that can be easily extended, or customized for our clients.
 Then we'll add some Generic Types to the application and see how that impacts the way we Reflection.